How to send email from Claude.

 I'm setting up email for [yoursite.com].
 Scrape my site

-to set up the brand (colors, fonts, logo).
+to set up the Brand Kit (colors, fonts, logo).
 Then create a

 welcome flow for new signups: welcome email immediately,